dcompre1/OCaml-Recipe-Generator/Readme.md

 - ReScript

 ### Order of Implementation
-- make command paths work just to begin structure of program
+- DONE: make command paths work just to begin structure of program
     - implement all the commands and flags indicated in main.ml
     - for this step I will likely just make them all print something to the terminal to verify they're working

-- --cuisines flag: prints out full list of cuisines from TheMealDB
+- DONE: --cuisines flag: prints out full list of cuisines from TheMealDB DONE
     - get data from TheMealDB into a list and print it out to stdout
     - in generator.ml implement print_cuisines

-- rand command: get 1 recipe randomly selected from all of the TheMealDB recipes
+- DONE: rand command: get 1 recipe randomly selected from all of the TheMealDB recipes
     - make API request to TheMealDB url for random recipe
     - extract all meal information from this and print it to a file
     - in generator.ml implement get_random_meal, print_meal

-- id command: lookup 1 recipe from TheMealDB from an id provided by the user
+- DONE: id command: lookup 1 recipe from TheMealDB from an id provided by the user
     - make API request to TheMealDB url for id lookup
     - print this meal information to a file
     - in generator.ml implement get_meal_by_id

-- name command: lookup 1 recipe from TheMealDB from a meal name provided by the user
+- DONE: name command: lookup 1 recipe from TheMealDB from a meal name provided by the user
     - make API request to TheMealDB url for name lookup
     - print this meal information to a file
     - in generator.ml implement get_meal_by_name